Horse Problems Database - Front End - Lameness

 - For example: a Quarter horse gelding is obviously head-bobbing at the trot, but barely shows a head-bob at the walk.
 That problem is more obvious at the trot.
 The cause is most likely in his legs.

-However, if your horse is more obviously lame at the walk, rather than the trot, then the cause is most likely NOT in your horse’s legs. - In this example: an Oldenburg mare is six inches short-strided in her left hind at the trot, and is only one inch short-strided at the walk, then again the cause is most likely in her legs.
+However, if your horse is more obviously lame at the walk, rather than the trot, then the cause is most likely NOT in your horse’s legs.

 This general rule is about 80% accurate.